garrandall/popular-music-data/tracks/you-re-sixteen-ringo-starr.md

 You're my baby, you're my pet
 We fell in love on the night we met
 You touched my hand, my heart went pop
-Ooh, when we kissed I could not stop
+Oh when we kissed I could not stop

 You walked out of my dreams, and into my car
 Now you're my angel divine